Place : Venasque (Vaucluse)

 Please note this workcamp entails working at height

 This is the first year of this volunteer workcamp at Venasque, listed as one of the Most Beautiful Villages in France.
-Your task will be make it even prettier by rebuilding a collapsed wall round a wash-house at the edge of the village.
+Your task will be make it even prettier by rebuilding a wall round a wash-house at the edge of the village.
 As well as the fantastic view of Mont Ventoux, you’ll also discover dry stone building techniques with a heritage restoration expert.

 Building technique: Dry stone masonry